Melon: Remixes for Propaganda: Background

 The idea behind the album began when U2 lead singer Bono complained how people do not dance to U2 music.
 The album was then created for the band to develop experimental music and "change people's perceptions of what to think of U2".
 Prior to its release, rumors about the album circulated for three years.
 Except for copies sent to radio stations, music press outlets, and friends of the band, Melon was only distributed to subscribers of U2's official magazine, Propaganda.
 At the time of release, Propaganda had around 35,000 subscribers, and fewer than 50,000 copies of Melon were pressed for release.
 For those who were not members of the magazine, the album was obtainable by signing up for a one-year subscription to Propaganda for US$18, until supplies were exhausted.
 The album's rarity made it a collector's item, with copies selling on eBay for £30 as late as 2010.

 Melon spawned numerous bootleg imitations and was widely bootlegged itself.
 Various releases, known as "fruitlegs" or "fruitboots", have been released as compilations of official and unofficial remixes of various U2 songs.
 Although they claim to be official with the "Remixed for Propaganda" subtitle and a fake copyright, only Melon was approved by the band and released through the fan club.

 Reception

 When promotional copies of Melon were distributed to the music press, Island Records requested they listen to the album, but not publish a review.
 However, several press outlets did provide some feedback about the release.
 The Austin American-Statesman mentioned how some songs only retained one feature of the original, such as the vocal track or guitar riff, and stated how the remixes were "so radically deconstructed that the original can be difficult to recognize".
 The Washington Post stated how bassist Adam Clayton and drummer Larry Mullen Jr. were "virtually wiped off the tracks" and replaced by drum machines, and how The Edge's guitar work and Bono's vocals were heavily modified.
 The Post also had a phone number in which readers could call to hear a sound bite of the album.

+In 2004, Mojo included Melon in their list of "The 67 Lost Albums You Must Own".
+In 2011, The Guardian the album in their list of "the 50 key events in the history of dance music".
+Richard Vine of the newspaper wrote that Primal Scream's Screamadelica (1991) "showed how far rock music could be stretched when a DJ was let loose in the studio to rip it up and start again.
+Soon, there wasn't a guitar band left without a 'dance element' in their music", adding that U2 "got in on the act" both with Melon and Oakenfold's support DJ slots on the Zoo TV Tour.